sammlapp/SLAM/README.md

 Audio files are assumed to be “synchronized” in the sense that temporal correction data has been used to correct for clock drift.
 Varying levels of precision are required depending on the localization use case.

-Organization of audio files within /audio/ folder is flexible.
+The organization of audio files within /audio/ folder is flexible.
 Each audio file will have a unique file\_id, and the audio\_file\_table.csv links the file\_id with its relative path and the point\_id where it was recorded.

+### Terminology:

+- `Event`: a sound produced in the world and recorded on multiple microphones
+- `Synchronized`: audio files have been post-processed so that they achieve precisely the nominal sample rate and start at precisely the expected time

 ## Top-level files

-`Event table (localized_events.csv)`
+### Event table (`localized_events.csv`)

 Columns: